Tropical cyclones in 2020: January–June

 The 2019–20 Australian region cyclone season was a below average tropical cyclone season for the waters surrounding Australia between longitudes 90°E and 160°E. It became the least active season since the 2016–17 season with only three systems intensified further into severe tropical cyclones, and three systems made landfall within the region at tropical cyclone intensity.
 The season had an unusually late start with the first system, Blake, forming in early January, well after the official start of the season.
-Blake would later make landfall in northwestern Australia and soon degenerate afterwards.
+Blake would later make landfall in north-western Australia and soon degenerate afterwards.
 At the same time, Claudia, another tropical cyclone, formed.
 It persisted for two weeks and reached category 3 on the Australian tropical cyclone scale before dissipating west of Australia.
 Later that month, a tropical low formed and lasted for a week before dissipating in late January without been named.
 Three other tropical lows formed in late January and early February.
 One of them dissipated later.
 Another one of them has been moving in and out of the Australian region.
 It was designated 06F by the Fiji Meteorological Service.
 The third one intensified into Cyclone Damien.
 In late February, 2 new tropical lows formed, and were named Esther and Ferdinand.
 Esther didn't strengthen much, but Ferdinand went on to become a Category 3 severe tropical cyclone, equivalent to a Category 2 Atlantic Hurricane.
 Then two cyclones named Gretel and Harold formed in Coral Sea on March and April respectively.
 They both exited the basin and intensified further into the South Pacific basin.
 The season concluded with the two lows formed in the area under TCWC Jakarta, which the latter one was named as Mangga which became one of the powerful extratropical cyclone to hit Australia such late in the season.